-The centerpiece of Young Harris College’s master plan and the focal point of the Investing in the Future Capital Campaign is the construction of a $41 million, 125,000-square-foot campus center designed to catapult the student experience at Young Harris College into the 21st century.
-Named for its $22 million lead gift from the O. Wayne Rollins Foundation, the Rollins Center will become the signature facility at Young Harris College—the social and intellectual heart of campus.
+The centerpiece of Young Harris College’s master plan and the focal point of the Investing in the Future Capital Campaign is the $41 million, 121,000-square-foot campus center which catapults the student experience at Young Harris College into the 21st century.
+Named for its $22 million lead gift from the O. Wayne Rollins Foundation, the Rollins Campus Center is the signature facility at YHC—the social and intellectual heart of campus.

-Located next to the Susan B. Harris Chapel—the College’s oldest structure, the three-and-a-half stories of this new glass, brick and stone building will create a new hub of bustling activity, uniting social and intellectual aspects of a thriving college campus, while optimizing the surrounding mountain views and maximizing outdoor space with numerous porches for inspiration and renewal.
+Located next to the Susan B. Harris Chapel—the College’s oldest structure—the three-and-a-half stories of this new glass, brick, and stone building creates a new hub of bustling activity, uniting social, and intellectual aspects of a thriving college campus, while optimizing the surrounding mountain views and maximizing outdoor space with numerous porches for inspiration and renewal.

-The Rollins Center will connect four distinct areas in a single, state-of-the-art structure: a 60,000-square-foot multi-purpose student center, an expanded dining hall boasting a wide variety of food stations, a 350-seat, versatile banquet facility and a 40,000-square-foot modern library—named for Young Harris’ most famous son, Zell Miller, and his remarkable wife, Shirley.
+The Rollins Campus Center connects four distinct areas in a single, state-of-the-art structure: a 60,000-square-foot multi-purpose student center, an expanded dining hall boasting a wide variety of food stations, a 350-seat, versatile banquet facility and a 40,000-square-foot modern library—named for Young Harris’ most famous son, Zell Miller, and his remarkable wife, Shirley.

 The new 60,000-square-foot student center includes space for student organizations, activities and services, in a versatile, third-floor loft.
-For the first time ever, the campus will be able to provide dedicated office and meeting space for student media, Student Government Association, religious life, Greek organizations and other clubs.
-It will also include multiple lounge areas, informal meeting space, computer workstations, a convenience store.
-The Office of Student Development, the Academic Success Center, which provides tutoring, academic counseling and disability services, and the Academic Advising Center, which offers academic and career advisement, will also be housed there.
+For the first time ever, the campus provides dedicated office and meeting space for student media, Student Government Association, religious life, Greek organizations, and other clubs.
+It also includes multiple lounge areas, informal meeting space and computer workstations.
+The Division of Student Development and the Student Success Center, which provides tutoring, academic and career counseling, and disability services, are also housed there.

-The 500-plus seating in the future dining hall replaces the College’s current 270-seat space.
-Food stations with nutritious, customized made-to-order meals, plus grab-and-go options, will shorten wait times and enhance fellowship.
+The 500-plus seating in the dining hall replaces the College’s current 270-seat space.
+Food stations with nutritious, customized made-to-order meals, plus grab-and-go options, shorten wait times and enhance fellowship.

-The elegant 350-seat banquet hall will enable the College to host large group gatherings, guest lectures and workshops.
-The multi-purpose space will feature a sound system, retractable screen and portable stage; plus a commercial catering kitchen will be adjacent to the room.
-The facility will become the largest in Towns County and will be available to the surrounding community for rental.
+The elegant 350-seat banquet hall enables the College to host large group gatherings, guest lectures and workshops.
+The multi-purpose space features a sound system, retractable screen and portable stage, plus a commercial catering kitchen is adjacent to the room.
+The facility is the largest in Towns County and is available to the surrounding community for rental.

 As the College’s academic programs and enrollment continue to expand, so must its library resources and study space.
-With 40,000 square feet, the Zell and Shirley Miller Library will more than double the College’s existing physical space for its growing collection of academic resources that aid students in reaching their intellectual potential.
-In addition to designated space for permanent and special collections, the design calls for group study rooms, reading carrels, computer stations and a 24-hour study area.
+With 40,000 square feet, the Zell and Shirley Miller Library more than doubles the College’s existing physical space for its growing collection of academic resources that aid students in reaching their intellectual potential.
+In addition to designated space for permanent and special collections, there are group study rooms, reading carrels, computer stations and a 24-hour study area.

-Beyond that, the Zell and Shirley Miller Library will stand as an enduring legacy of this couple’s contributions to Young Harris College, the State of Georgia and the nation.
-A prominently displayed exhibit will pay tribute to the Millers’ inspiring story.
+Beyond that, the Zell and Shirley Miller Library stands as an enduring legacy of this couple’s contributions to Young Harris College, the State of Georgia and the nation.
+A prominently displayed exhibit pays tribute to the Millers’ inspiring story.